Darién Gap: European settlement

 As the Company of Scotland was backed by approximately 20% of all the money circulating in Scotland, its failure left the Scottish Lowlands in substantial financial ruin; in fact, English financial incentives are thought to have been a factor in persuading those in power to support the 1707 union with England.
-According to this argument, the Scottish establishment of landed aristocracy and mercantile elites considered that their best chance of being part of a major power would be to share the benefits of England's international trade and the growth of the English overseas possessions, so its future would have to lie in unity with England.
-Furthermore, Scotland's nobles were almost bankrupted by the Darién fiasco.
+According to this argument, the Scottish establishment of landed aristocracy and mercantile elites, almost bankrupted by the Darién fiasco, considered that their best chance of being part of a major power would be to share the benefits of England's international trade and the growth of the English overseas possessions, so its future would have to lie in unity with England.

 Panamanian independence

 Most of Panama was part of Colombia until it declared its independence in 1903, with encouragement and support from the United States.
 The geography of Darién, through which no troops could pass, made its Departamento of Panamá harder to defend and control.

-The current border is regulated by the Victoria-Velez Treaty, signed in Bogotá on 20 August 1924 by the Foreign Ministers of Panama, Nicolás Victoria, and Colombia, Jorge Vélez.
+The current border is regulated by the Victoria-Vélez Treaty, signed in Bogotá on 20 August 1924 by the Foreign Minister of Panama, Nicolás Victoria, and Foreign Minister of Colombia, Jorge Vélez.
 This treaty is officially registered in the Register No. 814 of the Treaty League of Nations, on 17 August 1925; said border was based on the same Colombian law of 9 June 1855.